 What difference will we make?

 The Tasmanian Government is committed to ensuring the service system is responsive, integrated and innovative, with actions informed by evidence and best practice.

 Introducing standardised risk assessment processes across government and non-government family and sexual violence services will allow for better outcomes for victims based on a consistent, best-practice approach to risk assessment and risk management across the sector.
+This initiative will: